The Story of Wine, One Bottle at a Time

 I founded Headwaters Content, a content strategy and development agency, and for more than 15 years I have produced content for notable travel, hospitality and outdoor recreation brands including: Aspen Snowmass, Limelight Hotel, Timbers Resorts, Inspirato and KELTY.
 That’s my day job, and I love it.

-But I am also a devoted photographer, and one of my passions with Opening a Bottle is to create the most visually appealing wine website in the world.
+But I am also a devoted photographer, and one of my passions with Opening a Bottle is to create a visually appealing wine website — there aren’t many out there.
 I do all of the bottle photos, and where possible, source images from my own personal travels.
 Where I have gaps, I either buy stock images, use Creative Commons (sparingly), or solicit wineries and importers for images that I can use.

 My travel and lifestyle photography can be licensed through Tanager Photography.